cerebral/cerebral/README.md

 ```

 ### What happens when a function tree executes?
 When you execute a function tree it will traverse the tree verifying its validity and analyzing the different execution paths.
 This gives a static representation of the tree which can be accessed by providers and can also be passed to debuggers to visualize it.
 The analysis is cached, so it only happens the first time.
-Then the tree will be traversed, creating a context for every function before executing it.
+Then the tree will actually execute, creating a context for every function before running it.
 When the function is done running it continues to the next function.

 The fact that a context is created for each function gives a lot of flexibility.
 You can configure your function trees to handle everything from Redux dispatchers, to firebase, mobx models, ember data, mongodb on the server etc. It does not matter, function tree is completely agnostic to this.